Astra-API/slate/source/includes/otc.md

 Endpoint: `https://prod.astra-api.dev/v2`

+You can generate an API key at <https://terminal.astra-api.dev/settings/apikey>.
 Set the header `x-astra-api-key` to the value of your API key.

 ## Stream quotes